 Mammals and birds provide the most robust data, because the status of almost all has been assessed.
 Invertebrates constitute over 99% of species diversity, but the status of only a tiny fraction has been assessed, thereby dramatically underestimating overall levels of extinction.
 Using data on terrestrial invertebrates… we may have already lost 7% of the species on Earth and that the biodiversity crisis is real.

 — Tom Melius, U.S. Fish and Wildlife Service, Midwest Regional Director

-Scientists and citizen scientists have scoured the ranch landscape; their efforts have resulted in the following inventory species lists: Birds, Amphibians, Reptiles & Fish, Mammals, Butterflies, Moths, Grasses, and Plants.
+Scientists and citizen scientists have scoured the ranch landscape; their efforts have resulted in the following inventory species lists – click on a list link to open a PDF: Birds, Amphibians, Reptiles & Fish, Mammals, Butterflies, Moths, Grasses, and Plants.
 In addition to Euphorbia rayturneri, the Pitchfork Ranch has six other species that are formally listed as one of a variety of threatened and endangered (T&E) classifications by various agencies.